-As part of NLC's continuing efforts to promote youth participation in local government, municipal officials are encouraged to bring youth (ages 15-18 years old) with them to the 2013 Congress of Cities as youth delegates.
-The conference will be held November 14-16 in Seattle, WA.
+As part of NLC's continuing efforts to promote youth participation in local government, municipal officials are encouraged to bring youth (ages 15-18 years old) with them to both NLC conferences as youth delegates.
 Below is advice for youth delegates to make the most of conference participation.

 For those of you who have never been to a conference before, they can be really fun events.
 They are large gatherings of people who come together to learn about a specific topic or topics.
-This conference is a great opportunity to meet youth and adults who care about a lot of the same things you do.
-Most participants in the Congress of Cities will be adults, although we expect about 100 youth delegates ages 15-18.
-While this is not a youth conference, there will be several sessions of interest to youth, including some in which youth are active participants or even panelists.
+These conferences are a great opportunity to meet youth and adults who care about a lot of the same things you do.
+Most participants in NLC conferences will be adults, although we expect about 100 youth delegates ages 15-18.
+While these conferences are not youth conferences, there will be several sessions of interest to youth, including some in which youth are active participants or even panelists.
 Youth are welcome in all workshops and sessions just like other delegates.
-The following guidelines may help you make the most of the conference.
+The following guidelines may help you make the most of the conferences.